buley/personal/src/content/advice.md

 - *"Failure is simply the opportunity to begin again, this time more intelligently."* -- Henry Ford
 - *"Our inward power, when it obeys Nature, adapts itself to every circumstance.
 It turns each impediment into fuel, and each obstacle into steps by which we rise."* -- Marcus Aurelius

+ - *"After a whole day in the woods, we are already immortal."* -- John Muir
+ - *"Keep close to Nature’s heart… and break clear away, once in a while, and climb a mountain or spend a week in the woods.
+Wash your spirit clean."* -- John Muir

 ## Growth & Adaptation
 *If you're not evolving, you're fading.*